CAPITAL STRUCTURE POLICIES : Capital structure, taxes and organisation theories

 In this chapter we went beyond the simplified structure of perfect markets, and looked at a number of different factors (tax, bankruptcy costs, information asymmetry, conflicts of interest) which make analysis more complex, but also more relevant.

 Modigliani and Miller demonstrated how, when corporate tax is included in the equation (financial expenses are tax-deductible whereas dividends are not), debt financing becomes an attractive option.
-The optimal capital structure is thus one which includes a maximum amount of debt, and the value of a levered company is equal to what it would be without the debt, plus the amount of savings generated by the tax shield.
+The value of a levered company is equal to what it would be without the debt, plus the present value of savings generated by the tax shield.

 There are, however, two major drawbacks to this approach.
-Firstly, the higher a company's debts, the greater the probability of bankruptcy costs, whether direct or indirect (profitable investments that are not made).
+Firstly, the higher a company’s debts, the greater the probability of bankruptcy costs, whether direct or indirect.
 Secondly, if the personal tax situation of the investor is taken into account, this offsets the tax shield that debt enjoys at a corporate level.
 For individual taxpayers, the tax breaks on income on equity are better than they are for debt.